vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/Will_to_Power/2_CRITIQUE_OF_THE_HIGHEST_VALUES_HITHERTO/Kaufmann/1_CRITIQUE_OF_RELIGION.md

 +++

 All the beauty and sublimity we have bestowed upon real and imaginary things I will reclaim as the property and product of man: as his fairest apology.
 Man as poet, as thinker, as God, as love, as power: with what regal liberality he has lavished gifts upon things so as to impoverish himself and make himself feel wretched!
-His most unselfish act hitherto has been to admire and worship and to know how to conceal from himself that it was he who created what he admired.?
+His most unselfish act hitherto has been to admire and worship and to know how to conceal from himself that it was he who created what he admired.+++(4)+++